peter-evans/locust-docker/README.md

 ## Kubernetes Deployment

-1. Create a ConfigMap containing your locustfile and its dependencies.
+1. Create a ConfigMap containing your locustfile.py and its dependencies.
 The command below creates a config map containing files placed in the local directory `locust-tasks`.

 	```bash
 	kubectl create configmap locust-configmap --from-file=locust-tasks/
 	```

-2. Edit the deployment configuration files and set environment variables `LOCUST_LOCUSTFILE_PATH` and `LOCUST_TARGET_HOST`
+2. Edit the deployment configuration files and set environment variable `LOCUST_TARGET_HOST`.

-3. Deploy the master and slave deployments
+3. Deploy the master and slave deployments.

 	```bash
     kubectl create -f ./locust-master.yaml